home-assistant/home-assistant.io/source/_integrations/p1_monitor.markdown

 You can use the rates set in P1 Monitor for your calculations in Home Assistant.

-- Gas Consumption Tariff
+- Gas Consumption Price
-- Energy Consumption Tariff Low/High
+- Energy Consumption Price Low/High
-- Energy Production Tariff Low/High
+- Energy Production Price Low/High